icanswiftabit/DnDShowcase/README.md

 # DnDShowcase
-A persentation of drag and drop mechanism in iOS 11+
+This code should present only drag and drop mechanism.
+Nothing more.